Saucebox Restaurant owners dig a hole for themselves over a bad review.

 The problem with being a food critic is that there is no glory.
 You sneak in using a fake name, try to order as much as possible without being obvious, attempt to memorize as much as you can, dash to the restroom to make notes, and hopefully manage to purloin a copy of the menu to use later when you write your review.
 One has to concentrate so hard on everything that you realize as you walk out the door that you really don’t have much idea of what the discussion was about, most of the time the entire experience is not all that enjoyable, the pay is usually lousy, and believe it or not, one really does get tired of eating out every night.

-Out of hundreds of comments and emails I have seen over the last week, one in particular has stuck in my mind.
+Out of hundreds of comments and emails which I have seen over the last week, one, in particular, has stuck in my mind.
 I’ve reprinted it here with his permission:

 Okay, here’s how it is.
 As a teenager, you don’t have much cash.
 So you scrimp and save, working the shifts you can during the week, and doing spare work around the house, all for that teenztravaganza, prom.